awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
 To use version `2.4.3` of the controller, which is the version used in this topic, your cluster must be `1.19` or later\.
 If your cluster is earlier than `1.19`, then we recommend using version `2.3.1`\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
-To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
+To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + If your cluster is `1.21` or later, make sure that your Amazon VPC CNI plugin for Kubernetes, `kube-proxy`, and CoreDNS add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.

 **To deploy the AWS Load Balancer Controller to an Amazon EKS cluster**